An Overview

 or Rusty ECMAScript Syntax Analyzer, this crate will take that series of Token

 s and build an Abstract Syntax Tree or AST.
-This AST is provided by resast
+This AST is provided by a third crate resast

 .
 Either of these tools will be useful for building development tools however since the output of ress